nautobot/pynautobot/docs/basic/api.rst

 .. note::

-   Since models are evaluated lazily, using the builtin ``dir`` and ``help`` functions on the apps will not provide any information regarding the available models.
+   Since Models are evaluated lazily, using the builtin ``dir`` and ``help`` functions on the Apps will not provide any information regarding the available Models.

-Some Models have names that contain more than a single word.
+Some Models in Nautobot have names that contain more than a single word.
-In order to access these Models, the names should be joined with an underscore ( **_** ).
+In order to access these Models, the names should be joined with an underscore.
 The above example of *Device Roles* would use ``device_roles``.
-Pynautobot will automatically convert the underscore into a hyphen for access to the API endpoint.
+Pynautobot will automatically convert the underscore into a hyphen for access to the Nautobot API endpoint.

 .. code-block:: python